kadekbagus/dummy2/README.md

 So to begin working with project one should copy `app/config/app.php.sample` to `app/config/app.php` and also `app/config/database.php.sample` to `app/config/database.php`.
 Then make some changes as you need to the configuration file.
 Here is an example of `app/config/app.php`.

+There is also one file specific to Orbit Mall config in `app/config/orbit.php.sample`, you have to copy this file to `app/config/orbit.php`.

 #### Application Timezone

 Always use UTC when saving data to the database.
 It is very important so we can easily convert date/time data to any timezone if the source is UTC.
 Laravel application uses to many magic as example when it saving created_at and updated_at.
 It is best to keep the application timezone to UTC and display the date and time based on user specific timezone.